seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

 Since the SeaDAS client and the OCSSW server reside on two seperate machines, they  need to share files and folders over a network, in other words, there is a necessity to access remote files.
-For virtual machines, the network between host and guest is virtual since they are on the same real machine.
+For a virtual machines, the network between host and guest is virtual since they are on the same physical machine.
 By sharing folders, we eliminate the need for file transfer over the network.

-###### Before sharing folders, you must install Guest Additions.
+###### Before sharing folders, you must install Guest Additions (step #4 above)

 #### Creating a shared folder

 1. Create a folder on the Host computer (Windows) that you would like to share, for example C:\Users\${username}\seadasClientServerShared

-2. Boot the Guest operating system in VirtualBox.
+1. Boot the Guest operating system in VirtualBox.

-3. Create a folder on the Guest computer (Ubuntu) that you would like to share, for example ~/seadasClientServerShared
+1. Create a folder on the Guest computer (Ubuntu) that you would like to share, for example ~/seadasClientServerShared

-4. Select Devices -> Shared Folders...
+1. Select Devices -> Shared Folders...

-5. Choose the 'Add' button.
+1. Choose the 'Add' button.

-6. Select C:\Users\${username}\seadasClientServerShared in the "Folder Path" and named it, for example, "seadasClientServerShared", in the "Folder Name".
+1. Select C:\Users\${username}\seadasClientServerShared in the "Folder Path" and named it, for example, "seadasClientServerShared", in the "Folder Name".

-7. Optionally select the 'Make permanent' option
+1. Optionally select the 'Make permanent' option

 ####  Prepare the folder

 With a shared folder named "seadasClientServerShared", as above, the folder can be mounted as the directory ~/seadasClientServerShared with the command

-sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) ocssw_shared ~/seadasClientServerShared
+$ sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) ocssw_shared ~/seadasClientServerShared

 If you experience any problem with setting up a shared folder, please visit https://help.ubuntu.com/community/VirtualBox/SharedFolders.

 ###  Deploying the OCSSW Web Services Package

-The OCSSW Web Services Package consisted of a jar file (seadas-ocsswserver-jar-with-dependencies.jar) and a configuration file (ocsswserver.config).
+The OCSSW Web Services Package consisted of a JAR file (seadas-ocsswserver-jar-with-dependencies.jar) and a configuration file (ocsswserver.config).
 They can be downloaded from https://seadas.gsfc.nasa.gov/downloads/ into a designated folder on the virtual machine.

 While the jar file contains a self-contained webserver and multiple web services for accessing various OCSSW programs, the configuration file provides crucial information for establishing successful communication between the OCSSW server and the SeaDAS client.

-Here is the content of the config file:
+##### NOTE: we have not had success with openJDK for this server JAR, so you will need to install the official Oracle Java package - step #5 under "Creating and Preparing the Virtual Machine" above

+#### An example ocsswserver.config file:

     ocsswrest.version=1.0
     baseUriPortNumber=6400